 You will often see acronyms like BTE, RIC, CIC when you are looking at types of hearing aids.
 What does this mean to you and me?

-These acronyms refer to the body-style of the hearing aid.
-By body-style, we mean the size and housing of the hearing aid.
-The general rule to understand is larger the housing of the hearing device, the more amplification (volume) it will provide.
-So smaller hearing aids are generally suitable for mild to borderline severe hearing losses while larger hearing aids are more suited to moderate to profound hearing losses.
+These acronyms refer to the body style of the hearing aid.
+By body style, we mean the size and housing of the hearing aid.
+The general rule to understand is the larger the hearing device is, the more amplification (volume) it will provide.
+So smaller hearing aids are generally suitable for mild to borderline severe hearing losses, while larger hearing aids are more suited for moderate to profound hearing losses.

 There are other advantages and disadvantages of having hearing aids in different body styles other than for powerful amplification.
 So let us explain the details here: